Kashmiri cuisine: Noon Chai or Sheer Chai

-Natural mineral water

-According to a 2022 study by the University of Kashmir, 87% of springs in Kashmir valley have excellent to good water quality.
-A large part of the society, particularly those living in rural and backward areas, depends on spring water.
-Most villagers believe spring water is the purest form of water due to a spiritual connection with the shrines.

-From one of the oldest and purest spring waters of Kashmir, the Kokernag Spring, Bringi Spring Water has high alkalinity and is well balanced with minerals.

-Babribyol
+Other drinks

-The Babribyol sharbat is a concoction of sweetened milk, rose water or Rooh Afza syrup, and soaked sweet basil seeds that are grown locally.
+Babribyol sharbat is a concoction of sweetened milk, rose water or Rooh Afza syrup, and soaked sweet basil seeds that are grown locally.

-Lyaess

 Made from yoghurt or kefir, Kashmiri lassi (lyaess) is a liquid, salty way to drink up yoghurt.
 The process of churning the buttermilk with a wooden choomph or churner is rhythmic and there is an art involved.
 The yoghurt has to be churned the right way, the buttery fats have to float to the top in a nice froth, the spices and dried mint leaves have to be just right.